Ranguin station

 Ranguin station (French: Gare de Ranguin) is a French railway station in a suburb of Cannes, southern France.

 The station opened in 1871 when the line from Cannes to Grasse opened to passengers.
 The line saw a steady decline in passengers and the station was closed in 1995.
 After much work by the Comité pour la Réouverture de la Ligne SNCF Cannes-Grasse, the line and station were reopened in 2005 and the line was electrified.

 Services

 The station is served by regional trains (TER Provence-Alpes-Côte d'Azur) to Cannes, Grasse, Antibes and Nice.

+Bus connections

+The station is not connected with bus lines, excepted remotely :